warm up sets

 The importance of warm up sets can’t be emphasized enough for top-notch performance.
 Getting ready for a race or intense workout?
 Custom warm up sets designed for your sport are key.
 I’ll show you how to nail your warm up sets routine for athletic readiness and to start strong.

 First off, remember all warm up sets are different.
 Match the warm-up’s length and vibe to your event’s needs.
 A 30-minute warm-up is often just right for short, intense races, getting you ready to go.
+For longer endurance events, however, you might need a slightly extended warm-up to fully prime your muscles and cardiovascular system.
+Regardless of the event, treat your warm-up as a chance to mentally focus and prepare for peak performance.
+Just like finding the best rep tempo for hypertrophy in strength training, tailoring your warm-up to your specific needs can make all the difference in achieving optimal results on race day.

 Custom Warm Up Sets